parap/todo/Readme.md

 =========== TODO now ============

+- fix: when saving item with several subtasks - subtasks shuffle

 - fix: when removing last subtask - it doesn't save

 - FIX fucking login let user to stay online for a long!